MartinPdeS/PyMieSim/README.rst

 Getting started
 ****************

-To use PyMieSim as fast as possible, you first need to install it:
+PyMieSim was developed to be a used in Python script as shown in the documentation section.
+Although, since version 1.7.0 it is possible to use the new graphical user interface.
+To use is, you first need to install it:

 .. code-block:: python

    >>> pip install PyMieSim

-Once this is done you can use the graphic interface as follows:
+Once this is done you can run the graphic interface as follows:

 .. code-block:: python